esciencecenter-digital-skills/NEBULA-docs/module-dir-structure.md

 The `visibility` field should be set to `visible` if you want to make this specific module visible in the final lesson rendering.
 Otherwise, set it to, *e.g.*, `not visible`.

-Finally, the `author`, `trl` (technical readiness level) and `abstract` fields do not influence the final module rendering, but they can be very useful for internal control and for developers.
+The `author` and `abstract` fields do not influence the final module rendering, but they can be useful for internal control and for developers.

 ## The `info.md` file
 This file defines the learning objectives of your module and is generally the first chapter to appear on the main module's overview page.
 An example `info.md` file is shown below: